123jimin/voltedit/README.md

 # VOLTEdit
 VOLTEdit is a web-based SDVX chart editor, planned to support KSH and KSON chart formats.

+You can use VOLTEdit on [here](https://0xF.kr/tools/voltedit).
+However, note that this editor is in *very* early stage of active development now, so everything can break unexpectedly.
+Moreover I'm developing it on live, so possibility of things breaking is pretty high.

-Uses "Office S" icons of [icons8](https://icons8.com).
+VOLTEdit uses "Office S" icons of [icons8](https://icons8.com).

 ## Features
 Currently, these features are available.
-Note that this editor is in *very* early stage of active development now.

 * Importing KSH and KSON files via drag-drop
 	* Currently only notes, lasers, and beat lines are visible.